UCSBCarpentry/2021-08-16-ucsb-online/_episodes/02-project-intro.md

 ### Keep related data together

-Some GIS file formats are really 3-6 files that need to be kept together and have the same name, e.g. shapefiles.
-It may be tempting to store those components separately, but your spatial data will be unusable if you do that.

 ### Keep a consistent naming scheme
-It is generally best to avoid renaming downloaded spatial data, so that a clear connection is maintained with the point of truth.
+It is generally best to avoid renaming downloaded data, so that a clear connection is maintained with the point of truth.
 You may otherwise find yourself wondering whether `file_A` really is just a copy of `Official_file_on_website` or not.